School of Social Welfare Governance

 Promotion, Retention, and Tenure Committee (PRT)

 Terms of office begin immediately following the election of members of the PRT Committee.
-The PRT committee consists of seven elected tenured faculty members, including at least two full professors.
-The eighth tenured faculty person will be elected to PRT to serve as an alternate.
-The alternate PRT member will serve actively when a regular member of the PRT committee is a mentor for the candidate or in cases of conflict of interest.
-Alternate members serve three-year terms.
+The PRT Committee consists of seven elected members and an alternate member.
+Membership includes elected tenured faculty members, including at least one full professor.
+If available, at least one unclassified academic staff with faculty position equivalent to associate or full professor is elected to PRT.
+A tenured faculty person or unclassified academic staff with faculty position equivalent to associate or full professor will be elected to PRT to serve as an alternate.
+Alternate PRT member will serve actively when a regular member of the PRT Committee is also a mentor for candidate.
+Members and alternate members serve three years.

 The committee advises faculty candidates of promotion, tenure, and sabbatical, Keeler Intra- University Professorship application guidelines, reviews their application materials, and makes a recommendation to the Dean and to the UCPT.
 The committee conducts annual and progress toward tenure and/or promotion reviews of unclassified academic staff and pre-tenured tenure track faculty, advises them with regard to PRT standards, and gives a written report to the Dean and the faculty member with observations on faculty progress and suggestions about preparation for tenure application.